mparchment/salsabil-io/src/content/blog/thesis-topics.md

 <u>Adillah Mukhtalaf Fiha:</u> Study the principles like istihsan, masalih mursalah, and sadd al-dhara'i, emphasizing their universality.
 Analyze the variance in application of these principles among the various madhabs.

-<u>Salman:</u> Would be interesting to look at most of the "mufradat" of the 4 madhabs.
+<u>Sh.
+Salman:</u> Would be interesting to look at most of the "mufradat" of the 4 madhabs.
 I reckon most of them probably come down to some difference in interpretation or qiyas rather than an actual usuli qaida.

-<u>Elias:</u> I would suggest some students gather all of al-Tabari’s tarjihaat in one book.
+<u>Sh.
+Elias:</u> I would suggest some students gather all of al-Tabari’s tarjihaat in one book.

 <u>Amal Ahl al-Madinah:</u> Delve into the concept of Amal Ahl al-Madinah as understood and applied by Malik, al-Shafi'i, and other scholars of the Maliki madhab.
 Explore the role of amal in the Islamic legal tradition across madhabs.